 “Isn’t it the case that doctors will spend all their time consulting -with clinical senates, clinical networks, health and well-being boards and citizens’ panels – to get on with commissioning?
 Let alone seeing their patients?”

 And let’s not forget that all the commissioning groups will have to publish minutes from all their meetings.
 In short the Tories could be the new NHS Stalinists.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.